Hey everybody, and welcome to yet another Trainer Academy certification review.

 To put that into perspective, NASM CPT on its lowest tier would go for $799.

-You’re paying less for a qualification that allows you to train athletes than you would pay for one that just allows you to be a gym trainer, pretty sweet.
+You’re paying less for a qualification that allows you to train athletes than you would pay for one that just allows you to be a certified personal trainer in a gym; pretty sweet!

-The three study package tiers come down in price when membership is at play.
+The three study package tiers come down in price when NSCA membership is at play.

 |Type of Membership||Cost Per Year|